Essentials for A Beginner Lash Tech: What Should You Have In Your Lash Extension Kit?

 Another vital part of your lash extension kit will be your tools.
 Again, the tools you need will vary depending on whether you’re offering just classic lash extensions or both classic and volume eyelash extensions.
 For any lash extension treatment, you’ll need a minimum of two pairs of lash tweezers; isolation tweezers and application tweezers.

 If you are trained in volume lashes, then you will want some volume lash tweezers.
-Our new Fibre Tip tweezers are a London Lash Trainer favourite.
+Our new Fiber Tip tweezers are a London Lash Trainer favourite.

 Again, tweezer choice often comes down to personal preference, so don’t panic if you don’t enjoy using a pair of tweezers that the rest of the lash industry seems to love!